Glastonbury Public Schools

 Gideon and Smith Middle School Classes.
 Gideon and Smith “teams” will stay together.
 A unified electives model will be offered to team cohorts—for example, at Smith Middle School the teams will rotate together through units where all students experience all the electives.
 P.E. classes will be held outside (weather permitting).
 Ensemble band and chorus classes will be scheduled by cohort and/or held outside or in alternate venues.
 Meals will be served by teams in the cafeteria and gymnasium (and possibly library) to maximize spacing.
 The movement of students and hallway traffic will be organized to maximize distancing when possible.
 There will be no locker use by students for this reason as well.

 High School Classes.
-GHS plans to switch to a block schedule.
-Every school day would include four extended class periods plus an all-school universal lunch period.
-Essentially classes will meet every other day.
-This schedule will limit hallway transitions and the overall number of students in the school at a given time.
+GHS is using a block schedule.
+Every school day would include four extended class periods plus a lunch period.
+This schedule limits hallway transitions.
 It also allows students to maintain their current schedule with a full variety of classes.

 Click here for Student Art/CTE/Science/STEM COVID-19 Safety Protocols.